mathiasvr/bluejay/README.md

 If you have problems, suggestions or other feedback you can open an [issue](https://github.com/mathiasvr/bluejay/issues).

-Join the new [Discord server](https://discord.gg/phAmtxnMMN) to ask questions and discuss Bluejay.
+You can also join our [Discord server](https://discord.gg/phAmtxnMMN) to ask questions and discuss Bluejay!

 ### Obtaining the toolchain
 To obtain the toolchain, [download the C51 package from Keil](https://www.keil.com/demo/eval/c51.htm).
 Run it with wine: